-Managing post-surgical pain is a priority for both the patient and doctor.
-Before surgery, it’s natural to have concerns about pain after the procedure, as well as the risks associated with medications to control the pain.
+Managing postsurgical pain is a priority for both the patient and doctor.
+Before surgery, it’s natural to have concerns about pain after the procedure and the risks associated with medications to control the pain.

-More than 45 million surgical procedures are performed in the United States each year.
-After major surgery, such as a hip or knee replacement, the patient will most likely experience post-surgical pain.
-It is estimated that acute post-surgical pain will develop into persistent post-operative pain in as many as 50% of patients.
+More than 45 million surgical procedures are performed annually in the United States.
+After major surgery, such as a hip or knee replacement, the patient will most likely experience postsurgical pain.
+It is estimated that acute postsurgical pain will develop into persistent postoperative pain in as many as 50% of patients.

 Why is Pain Control Important?

-In addition to keeping the patient comfortable, controlling post-surgical pain can help speed recovery.
-The proper control of post-surgical pain helps reduce the risk of developing complications following surgery, such as pneumonia and blood clots.
-Furthermore, controlling pain helps the patient accomplish tasks which are important to recovery, such as walking and deep breathing exercises.
+In addition to keeping the patient comfortable, controlling postsurgical pain can help speed recovery.
+The proper control of postsurgical pain by the pain clinic in Lakeland, Florida, helps reduce the risk of developing complications following surgery, such as pneumonia and blood clots.
+Furthermore, controlling pain helps the patient accomplish tasks that are important to recovery, such as walking and deep breathing exercises.

 Pain is both a psychological and sensory experience.
 Surgery, by nature, involves the cutting of tissues and nerves, which induces the injury response (inflammation and a heightened sensitivity to pain).